robertobernabe/vcpkg-hello/slides/vcpkg-hello.md

   ]
 }
 ```
-- Run `vcpkg install` will find dep specified in`vcpkg.json` and istall them
+- Run `vcpkg install` will find deps specified in`vcpkg.json` and istall them
 ---